 - The applicant withdraws or restricts its application to the goods and services the opposition is not directed at (partial withdrawal).
 In these cases the applicant has to pay the costs. - The opponent withdraws its opposition without any restriction of the EUTM application as regards the contested goods and services after the cooling-off period.
 The opponent has to pay the costs. - Restriction of the application followed by withdrawal of the opposition (28/04/2004, T-124/02 & T-156/02, Vitataste, EU:T:2004:116, § 56).
 In principle each party bears its own costs.

-A different apportionment of costs can, however, be justified for reasons of equity (for example, if the application was restricted only to a very small extent).
+A different apportionment of costs can, however, be justified for reasons of equity.